 Washington Law Against Discrimination

 3-1.
-Disability Support Services
+Student Accommodation & Support Services

-The Disability Support Services (DSS) will:
+The Student Accommodation & Support Services (SASS) will:

-a.
-Maintain a website that provides information about this policy and how to request accommodation;
+- Maintain a website that provides information about this policy and how to request accommodation;

-b.
-Process requests for reasonable accommodation for qualified students with disabilities and prospective students;
+- Process requests for reasonable accommodation for qualified students with disabilities and prospective students;

-c.
-Assess, on a case-by-case basis, the effect of a student’s disability on their ability to perform the essential functions of their program based on appropriate, current documentation;
+- Assess, on a case-by-case basis, the effect of a student’s disability on their ability to perform the essential functions of their program based on appropriate, current documentation;

-d.
-Coordinate and facilitate an interactive process that includes review of relevant and appropriate documentation and discussion with the student, to identify reasonable accommodation(s) to recommend so the student can access University programs, activities and services;
+- Coordinate and facilitate an interactive process that includes review of relevant and appropriate documentation and discussion with the student, to identify reasonable accommodation(s) to recommend so the student can access University programs, activities and services;

-e.
-Coordinate implementation of reasonable accommodations in consultation with faculty and departments/units;
+- Coordinate implementation of reasonable accommodations in consultation with faculty and departments/units;

 3-2.
 Qualifying for Reasonable Accommodation